 Algorithm Analysis and Sequential Search

-Algorithm analysis refers to measuring how much time an algorithm takes (Time Complexity) and how much memory it uses (Space Complexity).
+Algorithm analysis refers to the process of evaluating an algorithm’s efficiency.
+Specifically, it measures how much time an algorithm takes to execute (Time Complexity) and how much memory it consumes (Space Complexity).
+As a result, algorithm analysis helps developers select the most suitable solution for a given problem.

 Objectives of Algorithm Analysis